Railgun-Community/ppoi-safe-broadcaster-example/README.md

 };
 ```

-## Running Options:
+## Manual Running Options:

 ### Docker stack

 - Prereqs: Install docker
-- Create a secret key (`NODEKEY_1 & NODEKEY_2`) for your node.
+- Create the secret keys (`NODEKEY_1` & `NODEKEY_2`) for your node.
 This is not currently used for encryption, but does establish your node's identity: running `scripts/nodekey.sh` will generate these. (see below.)
 - Know your external IP (`EXTIP`) and verify that ports 60000 and 8000 are exposed to the outside world (see https://www.canyouseeme.org/ or similar).
 - If you have a stable ip and domain and would like to join the community fleet of bootstrap nodes, be sure to enter your `BASEDOMAIN` and optionally `SUBDOMAIN`.
 The `swag` service will automatically generate an SSL certificate for you through letsencrypt.